Paying for Original Medicare

 Obesity (intensive behavioral therapy)

 Though Original Medicare pays for many services, it doesn’t pay for everything.
-Medicare Advantage, Prescription Drug (Part D), Medicare Supplement Plans, and optional vision and dental plans can help you with the things that aren’t covered.
+Medicare Advantage, Prescription Drug (Part D), Medicare Supplement Plans, and optional vision and dental plans are available for Medicare Eligibles to help you with the things that aren’t covered.

 If you need help paying for the costs of Original Medicare, like deductibles or premiums, there are lots of programs to help.
 You can also apply for a Medicare Savings Program to help cover for the costs of Original Medicare.
 To find out if you qualify for one of these programs, visit Medicare.gov or call your state’s Medicaid or local Social Security office.
 If you already have Medicaid or are enrolled in certain levels of the Medicare Savings Program, you may be eligible for a Dual Special Needs (DSNP) plan.
 These plans are designed for people who have Medicare and Medicaid and have no premium or medical copays or deductibles.

-We can help you understand the rules about when and how to sign up for Original Medicare and the Medicare plans we offer such as Medicare Advantage, Prescription Drug (Part D), and Medicare Supplement on our Sign Up for Medicare page.
+We can help you understand the rules about when and how to sign up for Original Medicare and the Medicare plans we offer such as Medicare Advantage and Medicare Supplement on our Sign Up for Medicare page.

-Once enrolled into your Medicare Supplement insurance plan, your coverage is guaranteed for the life of the plan with only three exceptions/restrictions: nonpayment of premiums, material misrepresentation, or our withdrawal from the marketplace.
+Once enrolled into your Medicare Supplement insurance plan, your coverage is guaranteed for the life of the plan with only two exceptions/restrictions: nonpayment of premiums and material misrepresentation.

 Attention: If you speak any language other than English, language assistance services, free of charge, are available to you.
 Call our Customer Service number, (TTY: 711).
 ATENCIÓN: Si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
 Llame a nuestro número de Servicio de Atención al Cliente (TTY: 711). 注意：如果您使用非英語的其他語言，您可以免費獲得語言援助服務。請致電聯絡客戶服務部（聽語障用戶請致電：711）。